CBS looks into misconduct claims amid report on CEO Moonves

 CBS and Viacom were once part of the same company, known as Viacom, but were split in 2005 into separate entities, both controlled by Sumner Redstone.
 His daughter, Shari Redstone, has been pushing to reunite the companies under one corporate umbrella.
 Moonves has been opposed to the deal.

-CBS said its current “management team has the full support of the independent board members” in the ongoing litigation involving National Amusement.
+CBS said its current “management team has the full support of the independent board members” in the ongoing litigation involving National Amusements.
 The legal case is being played out in Delaware court.

 “Ms. Redstone hopes that the investigation of these allegations is thorough, open and transparent,” the company said.